Satinbird: Distribution and habitat

 Loria's satinbird may have the broadest range in the central highlands, mostly from 2000–4000 m, but is inconspicuous except at fruiting trees.
 The red satinbird inhabits high mountain forest and shrubbery.
 The yellow-breasted satinbird is the least known.
 Almost nothing is known of its biology, and it seems scarce and local within the patches of habitat along the central ranges east to the base of the Huon Peninsula.
-Yellow satinbirds are found only in the "Bird's Tail" region in South East New Guinea.
+Yellow satinbirds are found only in the "Bird's Tail" region in Southeast New Guinea.

 Behavior and ecology

 All species of satinbirds build domed nests, unlike those of birds of paradise.
 The female lays a single egg and takes care of it without any assistance from the male.
 Satinbirds feed exclusively on fruit, even at a young age.